 However, the decision on which horses will be balloted out is random, unless the event is a handicap race.
 In that situation, the horses with the highest ratings take priority.

 It should be noted that entries into major races must be made several weeks before the race takes place, while for minor races, an entry has to be made between five and six days prior to the race.
 The race official’s declaration comes one or two days before the race.
+Our best horse racing sites will always give you up to date information.

 For example, a punter might back Lord Windermere in the Grand National a week before the race, but the entry list could exceed the safe number of runners.
 If Lord Windermere were to be balloted out, the punter would receive their stake back in cash or as a free bet, depending on the terms and conditions of the bookmaker.